mdn/content/files/en-us/web/css/position-area_value/index.md

 ## Description

-Position areas work on the concept of an **position-area grid**, a 3x3 grid of tiles composed of four grid lines, two on each axis, with an anchor element being the center tile:
+Position areas work on the concept of a **position-area grid**, a 3x3 grid of tiles composed of four grid lines, two on each axis, with an anchor element being the center tile:

 ![The position-area grid, as described below](position-area.png)